mets/METS-primer/authoring/Provenance metadata.md

 To keep the authenticity of the digital content, all changes to the data (and metadata) must be done in a controlled way.
 This requires documenting the essential actions done to the content during its full lifecycle.

-I our example case we create provenance PREMIS metadata, including event and agent, for the creation of five different files.
-There are a couple of way to do this, but we create separate metadata sections for each event and agent.
+In our example case we create provenance PREMIS metadata, including events and agents, for the creation of five different files.
+There are a couple of way to do this, but we create separate provenance metadata sections for each event and agent.

 In METS, all of these follow the following notation for events: